The Salah Foundation

 Africk Family Foundation

-The Africk Family Foundation partnered with the Broward Health Foundation in February 2018 to raise much-needed funds for The Wellness Center at Broward Health Medical Center through the creation of a Spin-a-thon.
-Thank you to Pamela Africk and her family’s foundation for being the title sponsor and contributing $10,000 toward the inaugural Africk Family Foundation Spin-a-thon.
+The Africk Family Foundation partnered with the Broward Health Foundation to raise much-needed funds for The Wellness Center and the Cardiopulmonary Rehab program at Broward Health Medical Center through the creation of a Spin-a-thon.
+Thank you to Pamela Africk and her family’s foundation for being the title sponsor and contributing $30,000 toward the Africk Family Foundation Spin-a-thon.
 Thank you also to Fitness Smith for supporting this event.
-Plans are already in the works for next year’s 2nd Annual Spin-a-thon.
+Plans are already in the works for next year’s 4th Annual Spin-a-thon.
+Thank you also to Presenting Sponsor 626 for supporting this event.
 Stay tuned for details.

 Envision Healthcare Holdings